 Side by side, Tongkat Ali and extracts such as Tribulus look identical, the shade may sometimes vary but that is normal with both herbs.
 They both taste bitter and are both reported to raise libido, so if someone has never tried real Tongkat Ali before they may think the Tribulus was indeed Tongkat.

-Those who have tried both may be able to tell the difference as the taste and smell is different, but people often do not open the capsules to find out and the incredible bitterness of both plants can mask the taste anyway.
+Those who have tried both may be able to tell the difference as the taste and smell is different, although not vastly, but people often do not open the capsules to find out and the incredible bitterness of both plants can mask the taste anyway.